-- The first CPU module must be in CPU slot 0 to provide the system clock. - The second CPU module, if present, is installed in CPU slot 1. - All CPU modules must have the same clock frequency.
+- The first CPU module must be in CPU slot 0 to provide the system clock. - Additional CPU modules should be installed in ascending order by slot number. - All CPU modules must have the same clock frequency. - Combining cached and uncached CPU modules is not supported.